Ezinnem/friendzap/README.md

 # friendzapp

-A social media app for sharing and connecting
+A social media app for sharing and connecting with friends